tIsGoud/save-chrome-tabs-to-markdown/README.md

-# Save Google Chrome tabs to Bear
+# Save Google Chrome tabs to Markdown

 ![Google Chrome tabs to Markdown](img/Chrome-tabs-to-Markdown.png)

 This AppleScript saves all tabs and URLs from the Google Chrome windows to a new Markdown file.